If you keep finding yourself feeling a bit ‘all over the place’ and have no idea why, we may be able to shed some light on the situation.

 While this is a bit of a generalization, it is still relevant to many of us.
 Sometimes, there just doesn’t seem to be much of an explanation for why your female partners or friends cry more than you do (or as much, if you’re also female).

 It really could just be yet another gender thing!
-This is normally linked to menstruation and the every-fluctuating hormone levels we experience.
+This is normally linked to menstruation and the fluctuating hormone levels you experience.

 It could also be the crippling premenstrual and menstrual pain that most of us experience.
 Lucky us, eh?